ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

     :widths: 100 100 100 100 50

     **Name** , **Type** , **Range** , **Description** , **Required**
-    sR , double , positive , radius of curvature at the start of segment, yes relEndHeight , double , all , relative end height of segment , yes eR , double , positive  , radius of curvature at the end of segment , yes
+    startRadius , double , positive , radius of curvature at the start of segment, yes heightDifference , double , all , relative end height of segment , yes endRadius , double , positive  , radius of curvature at the end of segment , yes

 elevationPoint